Ed Belfour: Personal life

-Early in the 2000–01 season, on October 20, Belfour pleaded guilty to a misdemeanor charge after a woman called police when the drunken Belfour began intimidating the woman and screaming at her a Dallas hotel room.
+Early in the 2000–01 season, on October 20, Belfour pleaded guilty to a misdemeanour charge after a woman called police when the drunken Belfour began intimidating the woman and screaming at her in a Dallas hotel room.
 While under arrest and being transported the local division, he allegedly offered Dallas police officers $1 billion for his release without charges.
-He apologized to the Dallas Stars organization and police officers involved and was fined $3000 for resisting arrest.
+He apologized to the Dallas Stars organization and police officers involved and was fined $3,000 for resisting arrest.

-Late in the 2006–07 season, Belfour, along with Panthers teammate Ville Peltonen, was arrested on April 9 outside of a South Florida nightclub and was charged with disorderly intoxication and resisting an officer without violence.
+Late in the 2006–07 season, Belfour, along with Panthers teammate Ville Peltonen, was arrested on April 9 outside a South Florida nightclub and was charged with disorderly intoxication and resisting an officer without violence.
 He was released the same day from Miami-Dade County jail on $1,500 bond.

 On January 28, 2020, Belfour was arrested and booked into the Warren County Regional Jail after an early morning incident at the Kentucky Grand Hotel and Spa in downtown Bowling Green, Kentucky.
 Belfour was charged with third-degree criminal mischief and alcohol intoxication in a public place.
 Belfour damaged hotel property, and was "manifestly under the influence of alcohol to a point he was a danger to himself and others," according to the police report.

 In his post-playing career he was inducted as a member of Manitoba Sports Hall of Fame The Manitoba Junior Hockey League also awards a trophy named after Belfour to its top goaltender each season.